Weighted Erd\H{o}s-Kac Theorems via Computing Moments: Main Results

-uniformly for all sufficiently large $x$ and all $m\in\N$ satisfying $1\le m\le h_0(B_{f,g}(x)/M^2)^{1/3}$ and $m\ll(\delta(x)^2B_{f,g}(x))^{1/3}$, where the implicit constant in the error term depends at most on the explicit and implicit constants in the hypotheses except for $M$. \end{thm} Roughly speaking, (\ref{Equ:Delta_{alpha}(x;q,a)}) can be viewed as a condition of the {\it Siegel--Walfisz type} which ensures that $\alpha(n)$ is well distributed among the reduced residue classes $a\,(\text{mod}\,q)$ for all $q$ in a reasonably wide range.
-A classical example of $\alpha(n)$ that satisfies all of the conditions in Theorem \ref{thmWeightedHal} is $d_{k}(n)$, where $k\in\N$.
-In this case it is known \cite{BFI,Ngu} that one can actually take $\delta(x)$ to be a constant depending on $k$ and $\Delta_{\alpha}(x;q,a)=O(x^{1-\epsilon}/\varphi(q))$ for some constant $\epsilon\in(0,1)$.
-Anther interesting example is $r_2(n)/4$ for which one may take $\delta(x)=2/3-\epsilon$ and any fixed $B_0>0$ \cite{BFI}.
+uniformly for all sufficiently large $x$ and all $m\in\N$ in the same range \eqref{Equ:mh_0h_1}, where the implicit constant in the error term depends at most on the explicit and implicit constants in the hypotheses except for $M$. \end{thm} Theorem \ref{thmWeightedHal} is applicable to a large class of nonnegative multiplication functions $\alpha(n)$, including $d_{k}(n)$ for $k\in\N$ and $r_2(n)/4$ \cite{BFI,Ngu}.
+Despite the great generality of (\ref{Equ:Delta_{alpha}(x;q,a)}), it is oftentimes more convenient to work with the stronger variant

+This condition may be viewed as an inequality of the {\it Bombieri--Vinogradov type}, which ensures that the values of $\alpha(n)$ are well distributed as $n$ varies over the reduced residue classes $a\,(\text{mod}\,q)$ for most values of $q$ and $a$.
+In view of \cite[Proposition 4]{GS}, such a condition arises naturally from a sieving process for the sequence $\{g(n)\}_{n\ge1}$.
+For this process to work, we need information about the average size of $\alpha(n)$ subject to the constraint $d\mid g(n)$ for smooth square-free $d\in\N\cap[1,x^{\delta}]$.
+If $d$ is also free of small prime factors up to some constant depending on $g$, then this constraint amounts to the congruences $n\equiv a\,(\text{mod}\, d)$ for $a\in\mathcal{Z}^{\ast}_g(d)$.
+So, \eqref{Equ:Delta_{alpha}(x;q,a)1} reduces the sieving of $\{g(n)\}_{n\ge1}$ to that of $\N$.
 We shall only sketch the proof of Theorem \ref{thmWeightedHal}, since it is similar to, and in fact, much easier than that of Theorem \ref{thmMT2}.
 The argument used in the proof may also be modified to study the joint distribution of $f(n+h_1)$ and $f(n+h_2)$ with any fixed integers $h_1\ne h_2$.
 It is not hard to see that the condition $f(p)=O(1)$ in Theorem \ref{thmMT2} can be relaxed, especially when we do not pursue uniformity in $m$ in the asymptotics for the $m$th moment.
-For instance, in the case $\alpha(n)\equiv1$ Delange and Halberstam showed \cite[Theorem 1]{DH} that if $f\colon\N\to\R$ is a strongly additive function such that $B(x)\to\infty$ as $x\to\infty$, $f(p)=O(\sqrt{B(p)})$ for all primes $p$, and
+For instance, in the case $\alpha=1$ Delange and Halberstam showed \cite[Theorem 1]{DH} that if $f\colon\N\to\R$ is a strongly additive function such that $B(x)\to\infty$ as $x\to\infty$, $f(p)=O(\sqrt{B(p)})$ for all primes $p$, and

 for any given $\epsilon>0$, then